git-pull/website/code_explorer/rst-docutils-sphinx-readthedocs.rst

 Updates
 =======

+- 04/21/2014 - Mediawiki / Wikipedia does not use markdown, it uses `wiki markup`_.
+Thank you for catching this Pere Orga.
 - 02/05/2014 - Adjust sections.
 Fix code formatting.
 - 11/20/2013 - Moved to www.git-pull.com
 - 11/03/2013 - Created.